-Security concerns are raised over Applicant's lengthy history of purchases and use of federally illegal marijuana.
-Considered together, Applicant's involvement with illegal drugs raises security concerns over whether her use of illegal drugs reflect actions incompatible with the good judgment, reliability, and trustworthiness requirements for gaining access to classified information.
+Security concerns are raised over Applicant's use of federally banned marijuana while holding a sensitive position that entitled him to hold a security clearance.
+Considered together, Applicant's involvement (even if only for curiosity) with illegal drugs raises security concerns over whether his use of marijuana while holding a sensitive position reflected actions incompatible with the good judgment, reliability, and trustworthiness requirements for gaining access to classified information.